Kimoy777/adamcaudill.github.io/source/lasers/index.markdown

 Source: Custom
 Status: Working

 This is a custom laser based on the popular PHR-803T diode (HD-DVD for Xbox 360), in a [DealExtreme 3405](http://www.dealextreme.com/details.dx/sku.3405~r.84246773) host with a [custom heatsink](http://laserpointerforums.com/f64/fs-mxdl-custom-machined-heatsinks-22511.html).
 The diode itself is mounted in a 12x30mm housing made by [AixiZ](http://aixiz.com/store/product_info.php?cPath=40&products_id=72), and is driven by a [rkcstr](http://rkcstr.nfshost.com/) driver at ~102mA.
 So far, for a improvised host (i.e. a host not meant to be a laser), the 3405 is great - it feels good in the hand, very sturdy, and plenty of room to work.
-It also allows for a rather beefy heatsink which makes heat a minimal issue.
+It also allows for a rather beefy heat-sink which makes heat a minimal issue.
 Stock, the 3405 is a 5W LED flashlight powered by 3 1.5V AAA batteries; as a laser it's power by three 3.6v 10440 batteries.

 This should be putting out closer to 100mW than the current 83mW, the real limiting factor is the acrylic lens mounted in the AixiZ module.
 I will soon be ordering a [glass lens](http://aixiz.com/store/product_info.php?cPath=40&products_id=140) coated for this range, as well as adjusting the driver to 110mA.